tksh164/hci-lab/docs/tutorial-deploy-azloc-via-portal.md

     - Enter password: The password that you specified in **1.
 Deploy Azure Local Lab environment** as the password of Administrator account.
     - Security alert: Click **Accept**

-7. Wait for the prerequisites check to complete.
-The check will complete with all items showing a kipped status.
-Then click **Configure device** to start configuration.
+7. Wait for the prerequisites check to finish.
+All items showing a skipped status.
+And, then click **Configure device** to start the configuration.

 8. In the **Basics** step, click **Edit network settings** and select **Management** if it is not already selected as a network interface, then click **Apply**.
 After that click **Next**.